chendaniely/2022-03-08-git_basics/README.md

     - `git checkout main`: take you back to the `main` branch
 - `git checkout <HASH> <FILE>`: retore <FILE> from version in <HASH>

+## remotes

+- `git remote add origin <URL>`: sets up the remote called origin with <URL>
+- `git rmote rm origin`: remote remote (can use this to "rename")

+- `git push origin main`: sends code from computer to remote
+- `git pull origin main`: updates local code with remote code